GSA/digitalgov.gov/content/posts/2016/08/2016-08-25-citizen-science-is-sound-science-provided-by-you.md

   - citizen-science
   - citizen-science-and-crowdsourcing-community-of-practice
   - FS
-  - US Forest Service
+  - us-forest-service
 ---

 Have you ever seen a cool bird in your backyard and wondered if there was some way to share what you saw with others?
 Better yet, have you thought about sharing your observations and having them used to help study and conserve those birds?
 These thoughts are an indicator that you might have the makings of a great <a href="http://www.esa.org/esa/wp-content/uploads/2015/09/Issue19.pdf" target="_blank">citizen scientist</a> ({{< legacy-img src="2016/08/application-pdf.png" alt="PDF icon" >}} PDF, 28 pgs, 3 MB)!

 The [Forest Service](http://www.fs.fed.us/) is engaged in a wide <a href="https://ccsinventory.wilsoncenter.org/" target="_blank">variety of citizen science projects</a> that encourage public involvement in natural and cultural resource science and conservation.
 Volunteers can contribute by forming research questions, collecting and analyzing data, or interpreting results.
 If you have a sense of wonder and discovery, citizen science may be for you. {{< legacy-img src="2016/08/600-x-450-Volunteers-walking-the-Olympic-National-Forest-in-Washington-to-monitor-coastal-martins\_credit\_Adventurers-and-Scientists-for-Conservation.jpg" alt="Volunteers walking the Olympic National Forest in Washington to monitor coastal martins." caption="" >}}

 Citizen science can help in conservation and protecting natural resources in two ways: increasing scientific knowledge just like conventional research; and creating a conversation about scientific information and policy and to encourage public input and action.